mgree/smoosh/README.md

 What can not be reproduced from the Smoosh paper?

   - The POSIX test suite cannot be distributed, so we cannot reproduce those tests.

-  - As of 2019-10-16, I have not been able to get Modernish to run inside of a Docker container.
+  - As of 2019-10-19, I have not been able to get Modernish to run correctly inside of a Docker container or Vagrant VM.
+In Docker I get backtraces; in Vagrant I get strange output and slightly different reporting for smoosh (`BUG_HDOCMASK` in addition to `BUG_MULTIBYE`, most likely due to platform differences with macOS).